errormastern/dreame-multifloor-control/CONFIGURATION.md

 ### 🔔 Enable Notifications
 **Default:** Off

 Sends notifications for scheduled cleaning and pickup events.

-Includes action buttons (Prepare, Skip, Start, Cancel).
+**Notification types:**
+- **Scheduled cleaning:** When schedule triggers (with Prepare/Skip buttons)
+- **Pickup ready:** Robot paused and ready for transport (with Start/Cancel buttons)
+- **Mop not ready:** Fallback option when mop pads missing (Sweep Only button)

+**Features:**
+- Actionable buttons for quick response
+- Automatic repeat reminders
+- Presence-based filtering (persons only)

 ### 👤 Persons to Notify

+Person entities to receive notifications with presence-based filtering.

+**How it works:**
-Person entities to notify.
-Only sends to persons currently at home (presence-based filtering).
-Notification service auto-detected from device tracker.
+- Only notifies persons currently at home
+- Notification service auto-detected from person's device tracker
+- Multiple persons supported

+**Use case:** Family members - only notify whoever is home.

 ### 👥 Notification Groups

+Notification group names (without `notify.` prefix) to receive notifications.

+**How it works:**
-Notification group names without `notify.` prefix.
-Always sends to groups (no presence check).
+- Always sends to groups (no presence check)
+- Useful for all household devices regardless of location
+- Multiple groups supported

 **Example:** `family_phones` → calls `notify.family_phones`

+> **Note:** Use groups for always-notify scenarios, persons for presence-based filtering.

 ### 📅 Scheduled Notification Title
 **Default:** "Scheduled Cleaning Ready"